Shower: Wet room

-A wet room often refers to a bathroom without internal dedicated or raised areas which has an open shower.
+A wet room often refers to a bathroom without internal dedicated or raised areas, which has an open shower.
 Structurally, a wet room requires the bathroom to have a gradient or slope towards a drain hole, and a foul air trap connecting the floor to the waste pipes.
-Depending on region, the term wet room can also encompass other rooms such as laundry rooms.
+Depending on the region, the term wet room can also encompass other rooms such as laundry rooms.
 In Norway, for example, any room with tap water and a drain in the floor is considered a wet room.
 Different jurisdictions often have special regulations concerning the design and construction of wet rooms to prevent damage from damp air or water leakage, e.g. mold.

 There are also often special regulations concerning electrical installations in wet rooms.
-For example, since water supplies often have their own electrical grounding, there can be an added risk of injury associated with ground faults, and some jurisdictions therefore require the installation of residual-current devices in wet rooms.
+For example, since water supplies usually have their own electrical grounding, there can be an added risk of injury associated with ground faults, and some jurisdictions therefore require the installation of residual-current devices in wet rooms.